baedrik/snip721-reference-impl/README.md

 Any query that inquires about a specific token will return an error if the input token ID does not exist.
 If the token supply is public, the error will indicate that the token does not exist.
 If the token supply is private, the query will return the same error response whether the token does not exist or the querier does not have permission to view the requested information.

 <a name="queryblockinfo"></a>One should be aware that the current blockheight and time is not available to a query on Secret Network at this moment, but there are plans to make the BlockInfo available to queries in a future hardfork.
-To get around this limitation, the contract saves the BlockInfo every time a message is executed, and uses the blockheight and time of the last message execution to check viewing permission expiration during a query.
-Therefore it is possible that a whitelisted address may be able to view the owner or metadata of a token past its permission expiration if no one executed any contract message since before the expiration.
+To get around this limitation, the contract saves the BlockInfo every time a message is executed, and uses the blockheight and time of the last message execution to check viewing approval expiration during a query.
+Therefore it is possible that a whitelisted address may be able to view the owner or metadata of a token past its approval expiration if no one executed any contract message since before the expiration.
 However, because transferring/burning a token is executing a message, it does have the current blockheight and time available and can enforce exact expiration.

 ## ContractInfo
 ContractInfo returns the contract's name and symbol.
 This query is not authenticated.